 Before visiting the practice we reviewed a range of information we hold about the practice and asked other organisations (for example NHS England and NHS Bolton Clinical Commissioning Group (CCG)) to share what they knew.
 No concerns were raised about the safe track record of the practice.
 A range of information sources were used to identify potential safety issues and incidents.
 These included complaints, health and safety incidents, findings from clinical audits and feedback from patients and others.
 The practice used a significant event reporting system.
-We reviewed safety records, incident reports and minutes of meetings where these were discussed.
-Lessons were shared to make sure action was taken to improve safety in the practice.
+We reviewed safety records and incident reports.
+It was evident from discussion with a wide range of practice staff that there was an open culture that encouraged staff to report, discuss and learn from significant incidents.
+However there was a lack of documentation (for example in the form of minutes from staff/practice meetings) to reflect such discussions or identify how the effectiveness of any learning identified had been embedded to prevent re-occurrence.
+The provider should review their incident management system to ensure learning and actions identified from significant incidents are embedded and sustained.